 Every Director of the Company is required to disclose any conflict or potential conflict of interest, whether direct or indirect, in relation to a transaction or proposed transaction with the Group as soon as practicable after the relevant facts have come to his/her knowledge.
 On an annual basis, each Director is also required to submit details of his/her associates for the purpose of monitoring interested persons transactions.
-When there is an actual or potential conflict of interest, the concerned Directors shall abstain from voting, and recuse themselves from discussion or decision-making on the conflict related matters.
+When there is an actual or potential conflict of interest, the concerned Directors shall abstain from voting, and recuse themselves from discussion or decision-making involving the issue of conflict and related matters.